AnmolS99/Chess-AI/README.md

 Checking if a chess implementation is correct may seem difficult given the large number of different states a game can be in.
 Certain specific situations occur relatively rarely, such as en passant, castling, and pawn promotion.

 A good way to test that the game logic is correct is to take a game state (FEN string) and calculate the number of different states you can end up at different depths.
 A depth here is defined as a move for one player, also known as a ply.
 One could look at this as a tree structure, where the nodes are game states and edges are the moves leading to those nodes.
-This testing method is known [perft](https://www.chessprogramming.org/Perft).
+This testing method is known as [perft](https://www.chessprogramming.org/Perft).

 For example, at the initial state of a chess game, white player has the possibility to make one of 20 different moves.
 This means that at a depth of 1, there are 20 nodes.
 Black player has the possibility of making the exactly the same number of moves regardless of white player's move, meaning that there are 20 x 20 = 400 possible states or nodes at 2 ply.